pedersen/brainframe/README.md

 one of the things that people want to do better.
 Some sort of habit tracker needs to be included.

+# Processes To Incorporate

+## Personal Review

+* What are yuour values?
+* How does your lifestyle reflect those values?
+* What do you do that does not align with those values?
+* What are your goals?
+* What do your horizons looks like (see Getting Things Done book for definitions)

+## Letter to future self

+Not sure if this is a good one or just hokey, but I'm going to note it in here for now.
+It might be able to help out as people work to define what they want and help them move forward.

 # Conclusions and Looking Forward

 All of these tools provide essential elements of the whole process,